 He has been a member of advisory and review panels for the DOE, the Environmental Protection Agency,

-the National Research Council and NSF, and serves as a contributing author to the IPCC AR5
+the National Research Council and NSF, and served as a contributing author to the IPCC AR5